RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 Removing the `--perGroup` is unknown still as the min2 parameter is failed...

-Lets rerun with min 0.5 instead: XXXRUNXXX
+Lets rerun with min 0.5 instead.
+No let's use other bigwig

 ## igg log2ratio